mailforwork/Engage-2022/README.md

 ### About

-This is a basic website where victim can upload **Ideation**
+This is a basic website where victim can upload images of culprit or person they are suspicious about.
+The TensorFlow models present in the code integrated with face-api.js will help in identifying if this person is suspicious or not.
+The database of criminals can be provided by government or private investigators.

+**Ideation**
 ![Basic Idea](https://github.com/mailforwork/Engage-2022/blob/main/images/Ideation.png)
 **Thought Process**